WTA players adjust to new normal in first event since March

 Say hello to the new normal players will see for the foreseeable future because of the pandemic.

-This week’s event is the WTA Tour’s first competition in the U.S since March.
-Added to the schedule in late July, the world’s top players such as Serena and Venus Williams, Victoria Azarenka and Sloane Stephens aim to hone their hardcourt skills for the U.S. Open later this month.
+This week’s event is the WTA Tour’s first U.S. competition since the shutdown.
+Added to the schedule in late July, the world’s top players such as Serena and Venus Williams, Victoria Azarenka and Sloane Stephens aim to hone their hard-court skills for the U.S. Open later this month.
+The Williams sisters are slated to start playing Tuesday.

 Practicing social distancing to prevent the spread of COVID-19 is important, and easily practiced at Top Seed.
 Players were at opposite ends of the court, of course, and the benches were spaced six feet away on either side of the umpire’s chair.
 Masks were prevalent as well.